Wednesday, 30th November 2022 and Thursday, 1st December 2022

 Dr Axel Kaiser

-Axel is Mathematician & actuary (DAV) at SIGNAL IDUNA Insurance Group in Hamburg, Germany, where he is in charge of ALM and Solvency II in health business.
+is Mathematician & actuary (DAV) at SIGNAL IDUNA Insurance Group in Hamburg, Germany, where he is in charge of actuarial accounting, reporting and statistics in health business.
 He has been using Computer Science for many years and is a member of DAV’s Actuarial Data Science committee.

 Prof Dr Fabian Transchel